Jay Jasanoff: The sigmatic aorist

 The Proto-Indo-European sigmatic aorist is traditionally reconstructed with Narten-ablaut of the root (ē/e), an invariant stem-forming suffix *-s-, and the athematic secondary endings.
-However, the corresponding active preterit categories in Hittite and Tocharian show an *-s- only in the third person singular, als well as evidence of an unexpected o-grade of the root throughout the paradigm.
+However, the corresponding active preterit categories in Hittite and Tocharian show an *-s- only in the third person singular, as well as evidence of an unexpected o-grade of the root throughout the paradigm.
 Jasanoff argues that this situation reflects an archaism and that the classical s-aorist emerged from an older *h2e-conjugation aorist with o-grade of the root, whose 3sg. active form was replaced by an intrusive Narten-imperfect form to disambiguate it from the newly emerging *h2e-conjugation middle aorists of the same shape.
 The proposed original paradigm thus looked as follows:

 After Anatolian and Tocharian split off, the third singular active form became the starting point for the development of the “classical” s-aorist found in Indo-Iranian, Greek, Latin, etc. This reconstruction is elaborated and defended in Jasanoff (2019).